HVAC Retrofit in New York Without Downtime: An Engineering Approach

 Short Video: Explaining the Retrofit Context

-The short video below is a concept-level explanation of a common NYC retrofit reality.
+The short video below provides a concept-level overview of a common HVAC retrofit reality in New York.

 why ventilation downtime is often not acceptable